junior-devleague/cyber-security/projects/youve-been-hacked-answers.md

 ### Some of My answers:
   - Unplug the system from the internet
-  - Start capturing network traffic (wirshark or netwflow)
+  - Start capturing network traffic (wireshark or netflow)
 	- Do Not Shut down the system because you will want to image the hard drive and see what the attacker did
 	- Have the user Change passwords for accounts or block access
   - Monitor all outgoing traffic to see if attackers are exfiltrating data (Are there any weird ports open?)